huyptruong/tableau-vcs-example/README.md

-## Step 1: Set up and Configure your Workflowa
-## Step 1: Set up and Configure your Workflows
+## Step 1: Set up and Configure your Workflow

 Please do the following:
 * Set up a GitHub account